CEOs & Executive Performance and KPIs

 Stocks Holding of Executives

-GC clearly incorporates good practices of management ownership for the board and top executives into the Corporate Governance and Business Code of Conduct Handbook, in order to allow our CEO and top executives to own stocks of the company in compliance with laws and other regulations.
-The management ownership will create a long-term benefit, which includes creating motivation for executives to effectively drive the organization towards goal’s achievement as well as to raise a corporate loyalty.
-CEO and top executives must strictly comply with best practices on stock trading as stipulated by the Securities and Exchange Commission (SEC) by not using internal non-public information to facilitate his/her stock trading (insider trading).
+GC clearly incorporates good practices of management ownership for the board and top executives into the Corporate Governance and Business Code of Conduct Handbook, in order to allow our CEO to own stocks of the company in compliance with laws and other regulations.
+Management ownership will create a long-term benefit, which includes creating motivation for executives to effectively drive the organization towards goal’s achievement as well as to raise corporate loyalty.
+CEO must strictly comply with best practices on stock trading as stipulated by the Securities and Exchange Commission (SEC) by not using internal non-public information to facilitate his/her stock trading (insider trading).
 Additionally, they must not disclose internal non-public information to others for the benefit of trading the company’s shares to ensure compliance with the Securities and Exchange Act, B.E.
 2535 (1992) and best practices issued by the Stock Exchange of Thailand and SEC.

-The shares held by the CEO and top executives as of December 31st, 2024 have been disclosed as shown in the below table and in Form 56-1 One Report 2024.
+The number of shares held by the CEO and top executives is disclosed in the table below and in the Form 56-1 One Report 2025 (information as of 31 January 2026).

 Position Name - Last Name Multiple of Base Salary